bschaatsbergen/terraform-go-aws-lambda/README.md

 > [!IMPORTANT]
 > This module assumes that you're using the `provided.al2023` or `provided.al2` runtimes.
 These runtimes require that the Go binary is named `bootstrap`.

+## Features

+- Builds a Go binary and produces a zip archive.
+    - With the ability to install dependencies.
+- Calculates a hash of the source code, so that changes to the source code trigger a redeployment.

 ## Dependencies

 - [Go](https://golang.org/doc/install)